Tarlac–Pangasinan–La Union Expressway: Toll

-The Tarlac–Pangasinan–La Union Expressway uses a closed road tolling system where motorists pay tolls according to vehicle class and kilometers travelled.
-On April 8, 2019, the Auto-sweep electronic toll collection (ETC) system, an RFID enhanced toll system, was implemented at TPLEX.
-This ensures interoperability with other SMC-operated tollways and those of MPTC's such as NLEX SCTEX.
+The Tarlac–Pangasinan–La Union Expressway uses a closed road tolling system where motorists pay tolls according to vehicle class and distance travelled.
+On April 8, 2019, the Autosweep electronic toll collection (ETC) system, an RFID enhanced toll system, was implemented at TPLEX.
+This ensures interoperability with other SMC-operated tollways and those of MPTC's such as NLEX and SCTEX.